 - Detection of unhealthy Elastic Compute Cloud (EC2) instances.

 - Flexible cipher support.

 - Centralized management of Secure Sockets Layer (SSL) certificates.

 - Support for both IPv4 and IPv6.

-The most well-known ELB solution is Amazon's EC2 (Elastic Compute Cloud).
-However, other vendors have also offered ELB in recent years.
-ScaleBase offers an ELB solution with real-time elasticity, which simplifies the ability to scale the MySQL RDBMS (relational database management system) without requiring infrastructure changes or taking services offline.
+Other vendors also offer tools to load balance workloads.
+ScaleBase offers an ELB solution with real-time elasticity, which simplifies the ability to scale the MySQL relational database management system (RDBMS) without requiring infrastructure changes or taking services offline.